How To Invest In The Stock MarketUpdated: December 31, 2016

 - How To Pick The Right Stocks For Cost Averaging: Passive Stock Market Investing Part 3

 If you want to invest in the stock market but you don’t have the time to monitor and study the daily, weekly and monthly movements of stock prices; then I highly recommend doing cost averaging.
-What is Cost Averaging?
-Cost averaging is an investment strategy which requires systematically purchasing securities at predetermined intervals and set limits over a long period of time.

 When you hear the term “stock market”, the first image that comes to mind for most of us will be the chaos that we see in the movies and television – people shouting and talking on the phone, passing around countless pieces of paper, while the stock ticker marquees above all of them.